 Tap the wireless network to be connected and the password input box will pop up.
 After entering password using the virtual keyboard, tap Enter to connect oscilloscope to the wireless network.

-Click the button in the upper right corner to add network, refresh the current network and make advanced settings for WIFI.
+Click the current network can advanced settings for WIFI.